Shabbona Trail: History

 The Chief Shabbona Historical Trail was established on July 30, 1960, by Troop 25.
-The trail is Nationally Approved by the Boy Scouts of America and follows the paths that Shabbona was known to have walked.
+The trail is nationally approved by the Boy Scouts of America and follows the paths that Shabbona was known to have walked.
 By 1963, over 10,000 scouts hiked the trail.
 2010 marks the 50th anniversary of the trail.
-Along the way, you will see full-size replicas of canal boats, locktender's house, working stone locks and fully restored stone aqueducts.
+Along the way, you will see full-size replicas of canal boats, a locktender's house, working stone locks, and fully restored stone aqueducts.
 These sites date back to when the Illinois and Michigan Canal was built in the mid-19th century.

 Wildlife and vegetation

 The habitat ranges from open prairie grasslands to dense woods.
 The nearby Illinois River provides panoramic views in many areas.
-The trail is shaded in most areas by a variety of trees including walnut, oak, ash, maple, sycamore, hawthorn and cottonwood.
+The trail is shaded in most areas by a variety of trees, including walnut, oak, ash, maple, sycamore, hawthorn, and cottonwood.
 Springtime wildflowers include trillium, bluebell, white trout lily, violets, wild ginger, phlox, and toothwort.
-Songbirds, mallards, wood ducks, green herons and great blue herons feed and nest all along the trail.
-You can fish for bass, crappie, bluegill, catfish and bullhead.
-Beaver, muskrat, mink, raccoon and deer can often be seen.
+Songbirds, mallards, wood ducks, green herons, and great blue herons feed and nest all along the trail.
+You can fish for bass, crappie, bluegill, catfish, and bullhead.
+Beaver, muskrat, mink, raccoon, and deer can often be seen.